ChevronETC/AzStorage.jl/docs/src/example.md

 write(io, rand(10))

-# copy a blob to a local file
+# copy a blob, io, to a local file, mylocalfile.bin
 cp(io, "mylocalfile.bin")

 # copy a local file to a blob